History of United States antitrust law: Clayton Act Reforms

 In 1914, Congress passed the Clayton Antitrust Act to increase the government's capacity to intervene and break up big business.
 The Act removed the application of antitrust laws to trade unions, and introduced controls on the merger of corporations.

 United States Steel Corporation, which was much larger than Standard Oil, won its antitrust suit in 1920 despite never having delivered the benefits to consumers that Standard Oil did.
 In fact, it lobbied for tariff protection that reduced competition, and so contending that it was one of the "good trusts" that benefited the economy is somewhat doubtful.
-Likewise International Harvester survived its court test, while other trusts were broken up in tobacco, meatpacking, and bathtub fixtures.
+Likewise, International Harvester survived its court test, but other trusts in the tobacco, meatpacking, and bathtub fixture industries were broken up.
 Over the years hundreds of executives of competing companies who met together illegally to fix prices went to federal prison.

 One problem some perceived with the Sherman Act was that it was not entirely clear what practices were prohibited, leading to businessmen not knowing what they were permitted to do, and government antitrust authorities not sure what business practices they could challenge.
 In the words of one critic, Isabel Paterson, "As freak legislation, the antitrust laws stand alone.
 Nobody knows what it is they forbid."
 In 1914 Congress passed the Clayton Act, which prohibited specific business actions (such as price discrimination and tying) if they substantially lessened competition.
 At the same time Congress established the Federal Trade Commission (FTC), whose legal and business experts could force business to agree to "consent decrees", which provided an alternative mechanism to police antitrust.

 American hostility to big business began to decrease after the Progressive Era.
 For example, Ford Motor Company dominated auto manufacturing, built millions of cheap cars that put America on wheels, and at the same time lowered prices, raised wages, and promoted manufacturing efficiency.
 Ford became as much of a popular hero as Rockefeller had been a villain.
 Welfare capitalism made large companies an attractive place to work; new career paths opened up in middle management; local suppliers discovered that big corporations were big purchasers.
 Talk of trust busting faded away.
 Under the leadership of Herbert Hoover, the government in the 1920s promoted business cooperation, fostered the creation of self-policing trade associations, and made the FTC an ally of "respectable business".